adrianlamcw/debtcollectorbot/README.md

 A discord bot that can track debts between discord users.

 ### Implementation
 Uses discord.js and node to interact with the Discord API.
-A RDS mySQL database is setup on AWS for storing debt transacation data.
+A RDS mySQL database is setup on AWS for storing debt transaction data.

 ### Setup
 Create a new discord bot and add it to a discord server.